davideC00/nosqlbench-docs/site/content/docs/bindings/funcref_general.md

 ## HashRange

 Return a value within a range, pseudo-randomly.
-This is equivalent to returning a value with in range between 0 and some maximum value, but with a minimum value added.
+This is equivalent to returning a value within a range between 0 and some maximum value, but with a minimum value added.
 You can specify hash ranges as small as a single-element range, like (5,5), or as wide as the relevant data type allows.

 - int -> HashRange(int: width) -> int